kitian616/jekyll-TeXt-theme/_posts/2022-06-18-test-for-post.md

 ---
-title: Welcome to Web World
+title: Welcome to My World
 key: 20220618
-tags: Hello
+tags:
 ---

 If you see this page, that means you have setup your site. enjoy! :ghost: :ghost: :ghost:

-This is for test!
-I'm ooshyun :)
+I'm Seunghyun Oh! :)